Best Practices for Specific Chemicals

 The ability of nanomaterials to move about the body may depend on their chemical reactivity, surface characteristics, and ability to bind to body proteins.

+Nanomaterials of uncertain toxicity can be handled using the same precautions currently used at MIT to handle toxic materials: use of exhaust ventilation (such as fume hoods and vented enclosures) to prevent inhalation exposure during procedures that may release aerosols or fibers and use of gloves to prevent dermal exposure.
+The EHS Office will continue to review health and safety information about nanomaterials as it becomes available and distribute it to the MIT community.
 The MIT EHS Office considers nanoparticles that have the potential for release into the air to be handled as particularly hazardous substance because their toxicity is, for the most part, unknown and early studies have been suggestive of toxic effects.
 In the future, many types of nanoparticles may turn out to be of limited toxicity but precaution must be used until we know more.
-The following best practices should be followed:

 - Work with nanoparticles that may release particles should be conducted in enclosures, fume hood, glove boxes, and other vented enclosures.